NeoVintageous/NeoVintageous/README.md

 ## USAGE

 What follows are supplementary documentations about feature differences that are specific to Sublime Text.
-See the [VIM main help file](https://neovim.io/doc/user) for a complete guide on VIM.
+See the [Vim main help file](https://neovim.io/doc/user) for a complete guide on Vim.

 Command | Description | Documentation | Dependencies | Notes
 ------- | ----------- | ------------- | ------------ | -----